Vijayalaxmi410/Rating-Performancr-analysis-of-an-organization/README.md

 # Rating-Performancr-analysis-of-an-organization
 # Project Objective
-Rating Performance analysis  of every month
+Rating Performance analysis  of every month of ana organization
+# Dataset used
+<a href="